1. When will TraceTogether-only SafeEntry (ToS) be implemented?

 Entertainment/amusement devices (e.g. dart machines, billiard, pool tables) in F&B establishments must remain closed as these are not the core services provided by the F&B establishments.
 Such facilities will result in longer than necessary dwell time, and result in crowds or congregation.
 We urge the cooperation of F&B establishments as we work towards the gradual resumption of activities, to provide a safe environment for customers and employees.

-Gatherings and events involving more than 5 persons are not allowed at F&B establishments.
+Each group must be limited to 8 or fewer persons, with at least one-metre spacing between groups.
 Exceptions can only be made if all members of the group are from the same household.
-They must be seated at multiple tables with no more than 5 persons per table, with at least one-metre spacing between the tables.
+These groups can be allowed into the establishment.
+However, they will need to be seated at multiple tables, with no more than 8 persons per table, and with at least one metre spacing maintained between these groups.

 F&B establishments can request to verify diners’ claims that they are from the same household, and can reject the entry of diners at their discretion.

-Dine-in customers are required to wear their masks at all times except when eating or drinking, but they must put the mask back on immediately after.
+Dine-in customers are required to wear their masks at all times except when eating or drinking, but they must put their mask back on immediately after.

 Only permitted F&B establishments are allowed to operate and provide dine-in services.
 Such outlets can serve alcohol along with the meals.